cicsdev/cics-java-osgi-ds/README.md

 2. Create an OSGi JVM server with the name `DFHOSGI`.
 3. Define CICS bundles for these bundle projects.
 [Table 1](#table-1) shows the mapping of bundle to bundle name used.
 4. Install `DS      `, `DS.APP  ` and `DS.TSQ10`.
-5. Run the transaction `DSTS PUT TEST`, this should display the message `Created entry 1`
+5. Run the transaction `DSTS PUT INMEM`, this should display the message `Created entry 1`
-6. Run the transaction `DSTS GET 1`, this should display the message `TEST`, which confirms the data was stored correctly.
+6. Run the transaction `DSTS GET 1`, this should display the message `INMEM`, which confirms the data was stored correctly in-memory
 7. Install the bundle `DS.TSQ11`.
 8. Disable the bundle `DS.TSQ10`.
+9. Run the transaction `DSTS GET 1`, this should ABEND because the entry was not found in the TSQ.
-9. Run the transaction `DSTS PUT TEST2`, this should display the message: `Created entry 2`.
+10. Run the transaction `DSTS PUT TSQ`, this should display the message `Created entry 1`
-10. Run the transaction `DSTS GET 2`, this should display the message `TEST2`, which confirms the data was stored correctly by the new implementation.
+10. Run the transaction `DSTS GET 1`, this should display the message `TSQ`, which confirms the data was stored correctly  in the TSQ (confirm by browsing on the TSQ `TSQS`, e.g. `CEBR TSQS`).
-11. The standard out (STDOUT) file for the JVM server should display messages which indicate that the uncached service (version 1.0.0) was first bound.
+11. The standard out (STDOUT) file for the JVM server should display messages which indicate that the in-memory service (version 1.0.0) was first bound.
 Then later unbound when the bundle was disabled.
-Then that the cached service (1.0.1) was bound in it's place.
+Then that the TSQ service (1.0.1) was bound in it's place.

 ### Table 1